recusant7/FL_Pytorch/README.md

 ```
 ## Results
 Number of communication rounds to reach accuracy of 99% on test dataset of MNIST,
 where B is the local minibatch size, E is the number of local epochs.
+The learning rate is
+sensitive, we use learning of 0.1 when the data is IID and 0.01 of non-IID.